laixintao/uwsgi-docs/Queue.rst

 Using the queue as a FIFO queue
 -------------------------------

-.. note:: Currently you can only pull, not push.
+.. 注意:: Currently you can only pull, not push.
 To enqueue an item, use :py:meth:`uwsgi.queue_set`.

 .. code-block:: py